pierre-auguste/tld_extractor/README.md

 # Note :

-If multiple data are to be returned, a slash will be used to separate them.
+If multiple data are to be returned, a slash will be used to separate items.

 Maximum depth of suffixes search was fixed to three.
 Exemple: *.act.edu.au